lolinekos/succubus/README.md

 Non profit c2 for all you wanting something to get off of the ground and start your projects.
+Don't annoy or complain to others that they are using a free c2.
+Why should anyone pay for something that's free. you just look like an idiot. :)

 ## Setup

 - first step - mysql

+  *need to setup mysql?* Go Here: https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/

   `$ mysql -u USERNAME -p SECRET PASSWORD succubus < doodump.sql` *that's all there is too it folks*